Skip to main content

 Context

-These sections show the broader frame around the lead signals, not just the daily headline.
+The broader frame around today’s lead items, not just the headline.

 Pattern